shakacode/react_on_rails/README.md

 # Support

-## ShakaCode Support

-Aloha, I'm Justin Gordon the creator and maintainer of React on Rails.
-I'm supporting my continued dedication to this project by project by offering a React on Rails **Pro Support Plan**.
-Please [email me](mailto:justin@shakacode.com) to see if I can help you.

 ## Community Resources

 Please [**click to subscribe**](https://app.mailerlite.com/webforms/landing/l1d9x5) to keep in touch with Justin Gordon and [ShakaCode](http://www.shakacode.com/).
 I intend to send announcements of new releases of React on Rails and of our latest [blog articles](https://blog.shakacode.com) and tutorials.